Amarillo Work Accident Attorneys

 Research shows that workplace injuries and illnesses occur every day—including wrongful deaths.
 Most of the injuries that occur are a result of employers’ negligence, meaning they could have been prevented.
 Losing a loved one is one of the most devastating experiences in a person's life.
 If your loved one was killed in a workplace accident, you have the right to file a wrongful death claim and seek compensation.
 The Amarillo workplace injury attorneys at Arnold & Itkin can fight to get the best possible outcome,

-- An average of 50,000 workers died from occupational diseases a year—or 150 workers killed per day.
+- About 50,000 workers die from occupational diseases each year—that's 150 workers each day.

 - Over 24,000 serious injuries and 803 workers were killed because of workplace violence.